 9. No Appeal may be lodged against any decision made by the Inspection Panel.

 The Fetterman Trophy is awarded to the winner of the Prix St Georges by Andrea Raves & Helen Hughes-Keen as a tribute to the wonderful thoroughbred Fetterman who was so successful in the early 90’s in when competed by Andrea up to Grand Prix level in NZL and Australia.
-What a thrill it was in 2022 that Dance Hit SW, part owned by Andrea and produced by Susan Tomlin, were the winners of the Fetterman Trophy.
+What a thrill it was in 2023 that Leominster part owned by Andrea and and competed and co-owned by Lynley Stockdale from Waimate in South Canterbury were the winners of the Fetterman Trophy.

 Diane Wallace and KP Dexter, 2020